 Bills that are still active and could be enacted this session.
 Federal bills, typically related to issues of intercountry adoption, are listed here.

 SB197: Repair bill.
 This bill cleans up part of the mess of the law enacted in Indiana, which you can see in its current complications here.
 The bill mandates the release of “identifying information”—which may include the OBC—from certain entities if they possess the information.
 Lisa Zatonsky of Bastard Nation has a breakdown of the issue here.
 The bill passed the Senate and was also approved by the House with amendments.
 A conference committee worked out the differences and both chambers approved the final bill before the legislature adjourned on April 29, 2019.
-Governor Eric Holcomb signed the bill on May 5, and the new law is effective on July 1, 2019.
+Governor Eric Holcomb signed the bill on May 5, and the new law became effective on July 1, 2019.
+The Adoptee Rights Law Center’s summary for Indiana has been updated to reflect new language of the amended law.

 H.1892/S.1267: Clean bill that removes date-based restrictions.
 This is the same short and sweet bill (14 words long) from prior sessions that closes a date-based loophole in current Massachusetts law, eliminating the discriminatory provision that denies an unrestricted right to the OBC for adoptees who were adopted between 1974 and 2008.
 H.1892 has been referred to the Joint Committee on Public Health.
 OBC for Massachusetts is advocating on behalf of the bills and is coordinating a lobby day on June 19.
 The Massachusetts legislature does not adjourn until November 20, 2019, and bills carryover to the next session.